What is the role of the expansion valve in a freon cooling system?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

-The expansion valve in a freon cooling system serves a critical function as a metering device that regulates the flow of liquid refrigerant into the evaporator.
-Its primary role is to reduce the pressure of the liquid freon as it enters the evaporator.
-This pressure reduction is essential because it allows the refrigerant to expand and cool rapidly, thereby efficiently absorbing heat from the cabin air.
+The expansion valve in a freon cooling system plays a crucial role as a metering device.
+Its primary function is to regulate the flow of liquid refrigerant into the evaporator coil, where it undergoes a pressure drop.
+This drop in pressure causes the refrigerant to expand and turn from a liquid into a low-pressure vapor, which is essential for effectively absorbing heat from the cabin air.

 Subscribe